Change language: Dutch (Nederlands)

 “Raidillon on the Eau Rouge”

 From the original left-hand corner the Eau Rouge is just a part still in use.
-Because the Raidillon is attached to the Eau Rouge, Belgian journalists speak also from the “Raidillon on the Eau Rouge”.
+Because the Raidillon is attached to a remain of the Eau Rouge corner, Belgian journalists speak also from the “Raidillon on the Eau Rouge”.
 Some sources claim this is the official name.
 Actually, I thought it also for many years.
-But when I did investigation in the Musée du Circuit in Stavelot, I didn’t found any proof for that.
+But when I did investigation in the Musée du Circuit in Stavelot, I didn’t found any evidence for that.

 Eau Rouge, a persistent misunderstanding…